 Just one cup of pomegranate seeds contains 7 grams of fiber and 3 grams of protein (and 24 grams of sugar and 144 calories).
 It also contains 18 grams of vitamin C (30% of the RDA) and 29 micrograms of vitamin K (36% of the RDA).
 It also contains 16% of the RDA of folate and 12% of the RDA of potassium.

 Juicy and delicious, pomegranates are simple to eat and also offer optimum nutrition.
-Include them in your diet today.
+To see the benefits of pomegranates include them in your diet today.

 And tell us how this post has helped you.
 Simply leave a comment below.